bcgov/design-research-guide/docs/research-logistics.md

 nav_order: 5
 ---

-Alpha
+In Progress
-{: .label }
+{: .label .label-yellow}

 The focus of your research determines who you recruit and how many people you recruit.
 Consider recruiting people of different ages, ethnicities, genders, and life circumstances to capture a wide variety of experiences and perspectives.

 Recruitment takes time and is a key step in user research.
 Don't rush this process!